Evo Morales and the Catholic Church: Demonstrations and Criticism led by Bishops

 Responding to Patzi's comments, the Archbishop of Santa Cruz, Cardinal Julio Terrazas Sandoval, called for Bolivian Catholics to defend their faith.
 He also called on President Morales to note "the difference between a lay State and a secular state that is hostile to religions. ...[The Catholic Church will defend] the universal right to profess a religion.
 This is unpronounceable and non-negotiable.
 This is the basis for helping to form a family that is much more united in the cause of the kingdom of justice and peace and to build a country that is not in constant turmoil."
 Bishop Jesus Juarez of El Alto accused the Morales administration of using "double-speak" in its educational policies.
 After the bishops' statements, Morales stressed that courses on the topic of religion were not going to be removed from public schools.

-On July 23, 2006, Bolivia's Cardinal Julio Terrazas told Catholics they needed to stop being "passive" and defend the faith.
+On July 23, 2006, Terrazas told Catholics they needed to stop being "passive" and defend the faith.
 He warned that wars have started because of small theories coupled with vices such as hate, rancor, and unforgiveness.
 Patzi then came out against the Catholic hierarchy stating, "They are saying we are going to destroy the Church and its beliefs.
 How untrue!
 Excellencies, do not lie to the people, give them the whole truth, the hard truth.
 The truth does not destroy.
 Hypocrisy sooner or later will become visible."
 By July 25, 2006, Catholic organizations had led street marches in cities including Santa Cruz and Tarija.
 After these protests Patzi went further in his claims, saying: "The Church is now showing her true face.
 The Church is now on the side of the oligarchy because for 514 years the Church has been at the service of the oligarchy and the rich.
 Nobody can deny it."
-Morales then came out in support of Patzi accusing the bishops of acting in the ways Inquisition.
+Morales then came out in support of Patzi accusing the bishops of acting in the ways of the Inquisition.
 He claimed that the bishops were looking for the remnants of a fading power.
 Morales explained his comments to reporters, saying: "I want to ask the (church) hierarchies that they understand freedom of religion and beliefs in our country.
 It's not possible to impose their views. …[I am] worried by the behavior of some Catholic Church leaders who are acting like in times of the Inquisition."